 If you don’t feel ready, read My Dog Died Suddenly – Is It Too Soon to Get Another Dog?

-I was terrified to adopt another dog, but trusted my gut
+I was scared to adopt another dog, but trusted my gut

 Simply because you’re scared and anxious about getting another dog (or doing anything in life) doesn’t mean it’s not the right thing to do.
 I was so nervous and scared the day we adopted Georgie from the SPCA.
 I felt sick.
 What if I was wrong – what if there were no signs it was time to adopt another dog?
 What if she was as much of a handful as Jazz?
 What if we couldn’t handle her?
 There was no way I’d surrender another dog to the SPCA!